josecarlosgt/Web-Design-and-Development/README.md

 ```html
 <!-- A form asking for page viewer's experiences -->
 ```

+**Exercise: Adding additional fields**

+Refer to [this documentation on input types](https://www.w3schools.com/html/html_form_input_types.asp) to add the following fields (you should add a label to each field):
+1. An input field for the date of visit
+2. An input field for the url of the user's personal blog
+3. An input field for the number of visitors
+4. An input field for the type of traveler (restrict the user to choose only from two options: Adventurer or Explorer)
+5. A dropdown for the visitor's region with the following values: North America, South America, Europe, Asia, Africa, and Australia

+Also, make the fields name, email, and experience required fields.

 ## Task 8: Make your Web page HTML5
 Let's improve the structure of your website by leveraging HTML5 features.